Dheerajmadhukar/4-ZERO-3/README.md

 ### Introduction

 **4-ZERO-3**
 Tool to bypass 403/401.
+This script contain all the possible techniques to do the same.

 - **NOTE** : If you see multiple [200 Ok]/bypasses as output of this tool, you must check the Content-Length.
-If the content-length is same for multiple [200 Ok]/bypasses means false positive.
+If the content-length is same for multiple [200 Ok]/bypasses means false positive. reason of false positive may be 301/302 or ../ DON'T PANIC.

 ## Usage
 ```